COLIN STEWART ROBERTSON

 · All in complete confidence between the parties and mediator.
 No reporting of content back to the Referrer, only the outcome.

-§ Clients have included major national and regional organisations/businesses as well as small family businesses.
+§ Clients have included governmental bodies and major national and regional organisations/businesses as well as small and medium family businesses.

 § Usually, a minimum of a full day.

 · Smaller non-commercial disputes.
-For example, boundary issues and/or relationship problems/disputes between neighbours.
-Usually, a minimum of a half day.
+For example, boundary issues and/or relationship problems/disputes between neighbours or groups.
+Usually, from a couple of hours to half a day.
+Online or Face to Face (f2f).

 · Short non-monetary related disputes.
-Phone consultations plus one/two hour meeting of parties, according to the appropriateness of the subject matter and complexity of the issue(s).
+Initial online consultations plus one/two hour meeting of parties, according to the appropriateness of the subject matter and complexity of the issue(s).
+Usually online but Face to Face (f2f) can be arranged on request.

 · Pro Bono Mediation